OpenRockets/web-dev-error-solutions/errors/css/css-challenge-a-responsive-three-column-layout-with-tailwind-css/README.md

+# 🐞 CSS Challenge:  A Responsive, Three-Column Layout with Tailwind CSS

 This challenge focuses on creating a responsive three-column layout using Tailwind CSS.
 The layout should adapt gracefully to different screen sizes, maintaining a clean and visually appealing presentation.
 We'll aim for a card-based design, easily adaptable for showcasing products, articles, or other content.